inesarmadabras/Neighborhood-Map-Project/README.md

 1. Use the filter box to filter list items.
 1. Click a list item to move to the corresponding map marker and view more info.

+## Question to the revisor:
+This is my last project and my nanodegree subscription ends on 5 November.
+If, after you review my project, I've some corrections to do and do the resubmission on 4/5 November, I'll lose my whole progress anyway? :(